eliassn/creamSocket-client/README.md

 # creamSocketClient
 ## CreamSocketClient now supports notifications
 - Click [Documentation](https://github.com/eliassn/creamSocket-client/wiki/CreamSocketClient)
-- If you like this project please consider support[:heart: Sponsor](https://github.com/sponsors/yourGitHubUserName)
+- If you like this project please consider support [:heart: Sponsor](https://github.com/sponsors/yourGitHubUserName)
 ### if you are using typescript try adding the following line to your tsconfig file
 ```json
 "moduleResolution": "NodeNext"